 If you want to know a bit more about them, there is a link here.

 As part of the application process, we will send a list of housing options to all candidates coming from outside Istanbul.
-The school's accommodation runs from 200-300 GBP per month (this will rise 15% after April 2017).
-We also work with private partners with whom the average rate for a single room (in a shared apartment) is 800 Turkish Lira per month.
+The school's accommodation runs from 255-390 GBP per month (this will rise 15% after April 2017).
+We also work with private partners with whom the average rate for a single room (in a shared apartment) is 1000 Turkish Lira per month.